ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 #### Forward

-I wrote a [piece][theoveranalyzed] a few weeks back regarding all the 'back-end' things one should do in order to implement Bigfoot style footnotes.
+I wrote a [piece][1] a few weeks back regarding all the 'back-end' things one should do in order to implement Bigfoot style footnotes.
 Briefly, here was that workflow:

 1. Download the necessary files from <http://bigfootjs.com> (the JavaScript itself, and then the stylesheet)
 2. Upload them to Squarespace, using Squarespace's wonky file uploading system
-3. Finally, load the above files with Code Injection.[^ci]
+3. Finally, load the above files with Code Injection.[^1]

 What had never occurred to me was that people might find the 'back-end' tasks easy, and would instead have a harder time knowing how to write content with Markdown or HTML, with footnotes specifically in mind.